molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

     # Add the pre JSON content ...
     f.write('{ "records": [\n')

-    # Open a csv reader called DictReader and pass fieldnames in as the dictionary keys
+    # Open a csv reader called DictReader and pass columnnames in as the dictionary keys
     with open(csvFilePath, encoding='utf-8') as csvf:
-        csvReader = csv.DictReader(csvf, delimiter=delim, fieldnames=fieldnames)
+        csvReader = csv.DictReader(csvf, delimiter=delim, columnnames=columnnames)

         #
         # Convert each row into a dictionary and add it to data object